leon001/AIMv6/README.md

 AIMv6 builds in UNIX-like environments, and have the following requirements:

 * A proper toolchain.
 Cross-compiling toolchains works for all platforms.
 For IA32 targets, native toolchains are usable as well.
+See (TO BE FILLED) for details.

 * A `sh`-compatible shell.